|Title||Start Date & Time||End Date & Time|

 Although this website provides information you should know about the accessibility of the D2L service, instructors (and others creating and sharing content in D2L) share the responsibility of ensuring that content is provided in a way that is accessible to everyone in the course.
 Additional resources (including training, course design assistance, and document templates) regarding designing accessible courses will be provided as the Accessibility Initiative progresses.

 ‘Accessible’ means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally inclusive manner, with substantially equivalent ease of use.

 The Desire2Learn website provides tips for screen reader and keyboard-only users.

 Desire2Learn has developed guidelines for Organizing your Course Accessibly and Meeting Web Content Accessibility Standards.
 Additional resources developed by the Accessibility Initiative at CU Boulder are provided below.

 For specific guidelines on accessible content authoring in D2L, please visit the OIT Instructor Tutorials Content Accessibility page.
 OIT has also released a guide to using D2L’s new Accessibility Checker feature.

 In order to assist in better content formatting and readability, CU Boulder has created an accessible html template for use in Desire2Learn courses.
-To learn how to use this resource in your course, reference the Add Accessible HTML Template to Course and Using the Accessible HTML Template tutorials.

 If you include Google Slides presentations within your course Content page, make sure to also provide a direct link to the slideshow outside of D2L to screen reader users.
 Google Slides presentations are nearly impossible to access within D2L with a screen reader.